merlinofcha0s/les-castors/readme.md

 ## Synopsis

-Project that help people to find good craftsmens.
-Basically, you sign in, post the work you want to do in your appartment / house, then craftsmen contact you.
-You can choose between them through their ranks (5 stars) and comments from other client who does their work with them.
+Project that helps people to find good craftsmen.
+Basically, you sign in, post the work you want to be done in your appartment / house, then craftsmen contact you.
+You can choose among them referering to their ranks (5 stars) and comments from other clients who does their work with them.

 ## Motivation

-I've worked alone for the code of this project and the plan was to build a startup based on this website with other colleagues non tech
+I've worked alone to produce the code of this project and my plan was to build a startup based on this website with other non-tech colleagues.

 ## Installation